How to ace the UX job application

 If you’re interested in getting a job in user experience (UX), what should you do to make a great first impression?
-I spoke to Leslie Fountain, Experience Design Director, and Karen Varnavas, HR Co-ordinator, to find out what you should think about when putting together your CV, covering letter and portfolio.
+Here’re some top tips to think about when putting together your CV, covering letter and portfolio.

 Many people misunderstand the role of the covering letter.
 This is your sales pitch to engage the reader, while your CV provides the evidence.
 It’s not uncommon for applicants to spend a great deal of time on their CV, but not take the same care with their covering letter.
 Treat them as equally important and you’re more likely to get a job in UX.